MyParcelCOM/docs/content/php-sdk/advanced-usage.md

 +++

 ## Caching
-By default the SDK uses the filesystem to cache both resources and access tokens.
+By default, the SDK uses the filesystem to cache both resources and access tokens.
 To use another type of caching, any cache instance implementing `Psr\SimpleCache\CacheInterface` can be used.
 This instance should be supplied at construction of `MyParcelComApi` and `ClientCredentials`.

 ```php
 $redis = new RedisCache();